-Authentic Murano Glass often (but not always) has labels with the name of the workshop and the signature of the master and comes with certificates of authenticity.
+Authentic Murano Glass often (but not always) has labels with the name of the workshop and the signature of the master.
+Look for these and for certificates of authenticity or origin.

-Authentic Murano Glass is typically sold in physical stores or on the websites, which feature a large selection of high-end art glass items.
+Authentic Murano Glass is typically sold in stores or on websites, which feature a large selection of high-end art glass items.

-If you see large gorgeous colorful vases, sculptures, and recognizable expensive typically Venetian pieces such as gondolas, lovers, Moores, clowns, Goldonian ladies and gentlemen, Millefiori glassware, as well as beautiful chandeliers, most likely this store carries genuine Murano Glass from a number of highly skilled masters and factories.
+Check the product selection in a store where you plan to make a purchase, whether physical or online.
+If the store sells large gorgeous vases, sculptures, and recognizable typically Venetian pieces such as gondolas, clowns, Goldonian ladies and gentlemen, Millefiori glassware, as well as elaborate Venetian chandeliers, most likely this store carries genuine Murano Glass.

 Authentic Murano Glass sellers usually know the world of Murano Glass very well and are able to answer all your questions fully and honestly.